 What should I do if my child has a problem in school?

-Also, it is possible to request a meeting through the Student Support Team (SST).
-The Student Support Team is a group that includes parents, school staff and the student.
+Also, it is possible to request a meeting through the Multi-Tier Systems of Support (MTSS).
+The Multi-Tier Systems of Support is a group that includes parents, school staff, and the student.
 All are interested and involved with the student.
-The SST also supports teachers and parents.
+The MTSS also supports teachers and parents.

-Individuals serving on Student Support Team include the parent, the SST coordinator for that school, counselor, school psychologist, school social worker, school nurse, teachers, teachers' aides, individuals from the community (such as mentors, therapists, advocate) and the student.
+Individuals serving on the Multi-Tier Systems of Support include the parent, the MTSS coordinator for that school, counselor, school psychologist, school social worker, school nurse, teachers, teachers' aides, individuals from the community (such as mentors, therapists, advocate), and the student.

-In an SST meeting, the group acts as a committee, where everyone brings an expertise about the child.
-It is a collaborative format that comprises collecting information, reviewing a child's strengths and weaknesses, addressing specific problems, setting up strategies in response to specific problems and identifying personnel who will be responsible for implementing strategies and modifications.
+In an MTSS meeting, the group acts as a committee, where everyone brings expertise about the child.
+It is a collaborative format that comprises collecting information, reviewing a child's strengths and weaknesses, addressing specific problems, setting up strategies in response to specific problems, and identifying personnel who will be responsible for implementing strategies and modifications.

-The identified concern in an SST meeting might be a temporary problem, or it could be a long-term problem that has affected the child?s academic performance over time.
-The members of SST develop strategies in either situation so that your child can be successful.
+The identified concern in an MTSS meeting might be a temporary problem or a long-term problem that has affected the child's academic performance over time.
+The members of MTSS develop strategies in either situation so that your child can be successful.
 Some examples of temporary situations might be the following:

-- Recent move to the district and initial difficulty adjusting to the new setting
+- A recent move to the district and initial difficulty adjusting to the new setting

-- Temporary medical condition that requires accommodation in school building
+- A temporary medical condition that requires an accommodation in the school building

-- Temporary situation at home producing stress for the child
+- A temporary situation at home producing stress for the child

-A few examples of long-term situations requiring strategies or accommodations through SST include the following:
+A few examples of long-term situations requiring strategies or accommodations through MTSS include the following:

 - Long term illness that affects functioning in school (e.g., cancer, diabetes)

-- Medical diagnosis where symptoms have been addressed through SST (e.g., ADHD, Irritable Bowel Syndrome)
+- Medical diagnosis where symptoms have been addressed through MTSS (e.g., ADHD, Irritable Bowel Syndrome)

-- Psychological conditions where symptoms have been addressed through SST (e.g., depression and anxiety)
+- Psychological conditions where symptoms have been addressed through MTSS (e.g., depression and anxiety)

-One specific example of a long-term situation might be a disabling condition that requires the implementation of a plan through Section 504 of the Rehabilitation Act of 1973.
-A "504 Plan" is written after the documentation of the presence of a disability that interferes with a student?s success in the academic setting.
+One specific example of a long-term situation might be a disabling condition that requires implementing a plan through Section 504 of the Rehabilitation Act of 1973.
+A "504 Plan" is written after documenting the presence of a disability that interferes with a student's success in the academic setting.
 The 504 committee is comprised of the parents, teachers, school psychologist, administrator, and designated 504 coordinator for that school.
 The 504 plan is written in a meeting and then reviewed (with potential changes) each semester.

 What is the difference between medical diagnoses and educational eligibility?

-School Psychologists make recommendations for eligibility for special education programs based on individual assessment, observation, and teacher report utilizing the Georgia Department of Education Rules and Regulations pertaining to special education.
+School psychologists recommend eligibility for special education programs based on individual assessment, observation, and teacher reports utilizing the Georgia Department of Education Rules and Regulations pertaining to special education.

-Given that state rules regarding educational eligibility may differ from psychiatric and medical criteria, additional assessment may be needed for students with outside evaluations and medical diagnoses to assess educational impact and possible need for special education services.
+Given that state rules regarding educational eligibility may differ from psychiatric and medical criteria, an additional assessment may be needed for students with outside evaluations and medical diagnoses to assess the educational impact and the possible need for special education services.

 While school psychologists typically are not trained or credentialed to make specific medical diagnoses or recommend treatment, they are knowledgeable about the impact of medical conditions on learning and behavior; they may also identify symptoms of potentially harmful diseases or disorders that would require medical evaluation and possibly treatment.
 Ethically, they are obligated to inform school personnel and parents of the possibility of conditions that require further evaluation and to take or recommend further action when supported by reliable and valid data.